lgorissen/k4d/lab 14/README.md

   Normal  UPDATE  6m    nginx-ingress-controller  Ingress default/terra10-ingress
 developer@developer-VirtualBox:~/projects/k4d/lab 14$
 ```
-Aha, so now we now how to access it.
+Aha, so now we know how to access it.
 We can use curl:

 - use the host name `terra10.io`
 - use the path `/landing`

-I order to map the `terra10.io` host name to the Ingress IP Address `10.0.2.15`, you need to add the following entry to your `/etc/hosts` file:
+In order to map the `terra10.io` host name to the Ingress IP Address `10.0.2.15`, you need to add the following entry to your `/etc/hosts` file:

 ```bash
 # for kubernetes exercise